remult/remult/docs/blog/angular-for-non-web-developers.md

   }
 ```

-We've used the `where` property which receives a function that gets the `Products` entity as a parameter and returns a filter.
+We've used the `where` property which receives a function that gets the `Product` entity as a parameter and returns a filter.

 we've then used the column's filter method, these start with the `is` word and allow filtering (`isEqualTo`, `isGreaterOrEqualTo` etc...)